wyang17/SQuIRE/README.md

 | -g, --genome | Genome build's fasta chromosomes - .fa file or .chromFa folder |
 | -v, --verbosity | Print messages and runtime records to stderr.
 Optional; default = False |

-### Argument Organization ###
-SQuIRE can save an entire project's arguments in one input script that stores.
-The variables can be saved to keep track of the parameters used in each project.

 ## FAQs ##

 #### How do I know if my data is stranded or not? ####